The Fair Access Fund

 - Course material support: This can include help to purchase instruments, hardware, reading materials or uniform to support engagement with a degree course.

-Please complete the application form in full providing evidence to support your application, where appropriate.
-Our Access and Participation Coordinator will help you access the support you require.
-The amount and kind of support that you are awarded will depend on your circumstances.
-Being part of this scheme does not differentiate you from other successful applicants, access to the college hardship fund and receipt of support will be confidential.
+We will provide you with a contact who will help you access the support you require.
+The amount and kind of support you are awarded will depend on your circumstances.
+Being part of this scheme does not differentiate you from other successful applicants; access to the college hardship fund and receipt of support will be confidential.

 How does an applicant qualify?

-Access to this fund will be prioritised the following way:
+Access to this fund will be prioritised in the following way:

-- You must have applied to study at ICTheatre in September 2022
+- You must have applied and accepted an offer to study at ICTheatre in September 2023

-- Be enrolling onto the first year of a degree at ICTheatre
+- Be enrolling on the first year of an undergraduate degree at ICTheatre

 - You must be a UK resident